 We support local communities all over the world

 Through our global tax payments, DSV contributes to a variety of state, county and council projects, which support local communities all over the world.

 We help to achieve a better and more sustainable future

-The general tax policy of the DSV Group is to comply with tax legislation and to meet legal requirements, including timely filing of tax returns and payments.
+The tax policy of the DSV Group is to comply with tax legislation and meet legal requirements, including timely filing of tax returns and payments.

 We maintain an open dialogue with tax authorities

 DSV maintains an open and transparent dialogue with tax authorities, to uphold our social responsibility and minimise potential disputes and double taxation.

 Whenever new administrative practices or legislation are developed, we seek to understand the potential impact of this on our business as well as any required actions to remain compliant.
 In complex cases where there are uncertainties, we may seek advance rulings.

 We carefully monitor and assess risks